-Archaeological evidence indicates that gold and silversmithing was practised from an early date in those areas of modern Laos which once formed part of the Khmer empire (9th-13th centuries).
-However, significant development of this craft did not take place until the first half of the 16th century, when a class of skilled gold and silversmiths emerged at the royal court of Xiang Dong Xiang Thong (Luang Prabang), most probably under the influence of Lanna, an important early centre of gold and silverware production.
-(Bracelets $100-250 from Orijyn; click on image to see more).
+Archaeological evidence indicates that gold and silversmithing were practiced from an early date in those areas of modern Laos which once formed part of the Khmer empire (9th-13th centuries).
+However, significant development of this craft did not take place until the first half of the 16th century, when a class of skilled gold and silversmiths emerged at the royal court of Xiang Dong Xiang Thong (Luang Prabang), most probably under the influence of Lanna, an important early center of gold and silverware production.
+(Bracelets $100-250 from Orijen; click on image to see more).

-Woodcarving traditionally served as a sculptural art, and with the spread of Buddhism it assumed an increasingly important role in the production of Buddha images and the carving of temple and palace door frames, pillars, roofs, lintels and decorative friezes.
-During the Lane Xang era skilled carpenters were also employed to produce royal thrones, ornate wooden furniture, royal barges and other forms of regal and aristocratic transportation such as palanquins and elephant howdahs.
-By the early 20th century their work had expanded to include the production of high-quality tables, chairs and cabinets for a growing urban middle class.
+Woodcarving traditionally served as sculptural art, and with the spread of Buddhism, it assumed an increasingly important role in the production of Buddha images and the carving of temple and palace door frames, pillars, roofs, lintels, and decorative friezes.
+During the Lane Xang era, skilled carpenters were also employed to produce royal thrones, ornate wooden furniture, royal barges, and other forms of regal and aristocratic transportation such as palanquins and elephant howdahs.
+By the early 20th century their work had expanded to include the production of high-quality tables, chairs, and cabinets for a growing urban middle class.

 To view any book more closely at Amazon, please click on image of book.

 UPDATE: Please leave a comment to win Mali Under the Night Sky: A Lao Story of Home.
 The person with most compelling comment will win.
 I’ll pick a winner 7 days from now.